 Code of Ethics and Principles of Good Practice

-Membership in the International Montessori Council shall imply that member schools observe, in spirit as well as in practice, high professional and ethical standards in their relationship with their own students, faculty, and employees, as well as with other schools.
+Membership in the International Montessori Council implies that member schools strive to follow high professional and ethical standards in their relationship with their own students, faculty, and employees, as well as with other schools.
 This is particularly necessary when there may be overlapping interests between schools with respect to faculty employment and student enrollment.

-Members of the International Montessori Council are committed to standards of exemplary integrity in their professional relationships with parents, students, faculty, and other Montessori schools.
+Members of the IMC are committed to standards of exemplary integrity in their professional relationships with parents, students, faculty, and other Montessori schools.
 Although our philosophies and programs are diverse in their emphasis, structure, and style, we follow a common code of ethics that emphasizes fair and consistent policies.

 As a member of the International Montessori Council, our school agrees to abide by the following code of ethics and principles of good practice: